katakampranav/Hospital-Appointment-Scheduler-using-Alexa/README.md

 ## Author

-The Hospital Appointment Scheduler using Alexa skill was developed by [Author Name].
+The Hospital Appointment Scheduler using Alexa skill was developed by "Pranav Shankar".

 ## Feedback

-For any feedback or queries, please reach out to the author at [author_email@example.com].
+For any feedback or queries, please reach out to the author at katakampranavshankar@gmail.com.